freedomofpress/securedrop/docs/install.md

 Follow the instructions for adding your secret key to your Google Authenticator app

-At the end of a successfull `App Server` installation the script will output the `Source Interface`'s onion URL, the `Document Interface`'s onion URL and auth codes, the `App Server`'s SSH onion address and auth code.
+At the end of a successful `App Server` installation the script will output the `Source Interface`'s onion URL, the `Document Interface`'s onion URL and auth codes, the `App Server`'s SSH onion address and auth code.

     The Source Interface's onion URL is:
     bh33efgmt5ai32te.onion
     The Document Interface's onion URL and auth value are: b6ferdazsj2v6agu.onion AHgaX9YrO/zanQmSJnILvB # client: journalist1
     kx7bdewk4x4wait2.onion qpTMeWZSTdld7gWrB72RtR # client: journalist2
-    The App Server's ssh onion address and auth values are: sz3yuv5hdipt2icy.onion PKZ8sKjp5Z08AGq5BB7BKx # admin1
+    The App Server's SSH onion address and auth values are: sz3yuv5hdipt2icy.onion PKZ8sKjp5Z08AGq5BB7BKx # admin1
     oz4ezuhym2zfugjn.onion xCQf9IrFAXuoo7KfrMURzB # admin2
     The App Server's installation is complete.